JetixWP/really-simple-featured-video/readme.md

 * **Shortcodes** - Shortcodes to embed featured video at any post, page or product you want.

+== 👉️ Video Autoplay on Hover Support ==

+RSFV supports autoplaying videos on hover, just enable the feature via Settings and the videos will start to autoplay.
+Autoplay videos when users hover on them not by default, creating a much better experience for the user as well as the site.

 == 👉️ WooCommerce Support ==

 This plugin came out of a real need with many plugins available out there yet none provides a good integration with WooCommerce.